Remove barriers to advance diverse, deserving talent

 Living in a highly stratified society, we are seldom exposed to people who are different to us in a meaningful way.
 This leads us to be influenced by stereotypes, which in turn affects our attitudes and behaviors.
 These are formed through positive and negative life experiences involving other people, and our opinions and actions (including how we view and evaluate our peers) are informed by these memories.
 We are fully aware of some of these biases, which helps us combat our prejudice more effectively.

 However, a few of these assumptions are implicit rather than explicit — that’s what we refer to as ‘unconscious bias’ — and are often displayed subtly and without premeditation or intention.
 For example, our body language, mannerisms and communication can be impacted by these ideas.
 Unfortunately, this may make them difficult to overcome, so they need to be made conscious in order to be tackled.
 That being said, coming to grips with our unconscious biases is critical to make decisions in an objective, merit-based manner — the key to a thriving business.

-Our unconscious bias training will be customised to your specific objectives and business goals.
-Led by your priorities, our diversity consultants will incorporate a range of unconscious bias training activities into your course, including:
+Every business has its strengths and weaknesses when it comes to unconscious bias, so our approach is tailored to your specific objectives and goals.
+Led by these priorities, our diversity consultants will incorporate a range of unconscious bias training activities into your course, including: